aqjune/hol-light-materials/Debugging.md

 HOL Light does not stop by default when a failure happend during loading nested files.
 To control this behavior, setting `use_file_raise_failure := true;;` will work ([doc](https://hol-light.github.io/references/HTML/use_file_raise_failure.html)).
+With this flag on, loading a file will immediately stop whenever there is a failure even in its nested load.

 <b>Avoiding invented types.</b>
 Invented types can be problematic in some tactics like `SUBGOAL_THEN` which will